 whichever way you prefer it.

-That would easily hold both of the folders above, plus some spare room.
+That would easily hold both of the folders above, plus a little room to spare.

 It's very important to back up your files, one way or another.

 There are millions of people out there (me included) that have lost stuff from their computers.
 Don't be one of those people.
 Save your most important files and folders.